Snowfork/snowbridge/docs/other/quick-start-guide.md

     direnv allow
     ```

-    In the `core/packages/contracts` subfolder of the `snowbridge` repo copy the envrc-example.
+    In the `contracts` subfolder of the `snowbridge` repo copy the envrc-example.
 Here we do not need to edit the `.envrc` as defaults are set.

     ```bash
     cp .envrc-example .envrc